nanodesigns/nanosupport/readme.txt

 8. NanoSupport | Easy navigation, and notification for easy ticketing using Admin bar

 == Changelog ==

+= 0.3.2 - 2017-FEB-21 =
+* Message instead of 404 page for Private tickets
+* Ticket update date fixed syncing with replies

 = 0.3.1 - 2017-JAN-24 =
 * Fixed: Assigning ticket to Support Agent was not triggering any email